top of page

 I’m Connor Bain and I’m an Assistant Professor of Instruction in the Computer Science Department.
 I’m originally from South Carolina though lack any of that delightful southern accent you hear bandied about.
 I teach many of the introductory computer science courses and try to make them engaging and fun with the idea that computers can help us express ourselves in different ways: from visual arts and music, to mathematics and data science.
 My research mainly focuses on how learning to program changes how people think about problem solving and learning.
 I have an eclectic set of interests from getting too invested in various sports teams, trying to find Chicago’s best pancakes, and building huge Lego sets.

-Department of Mathematics
+Department of Anthropology

 scanez@northwestern.edu